 But to give you a perspective of how dividend reinvestment can impact your returns, I will compare the regular Nifty50 with TRI here:

 As you can see, there is a decent difference in index levels (with and without dividend reinvestments).
 It is for this reason that one should try to reinvest the dividends as much as possible.

-Now 2018 didn’t turn out to be a very good year for most market participants (and that is after even 2018 was also a pretty bad year for everyone).
+Now 2019 didn’t turn out to be a very good year for most market participants (and that is after even 2018 was also a pretty bad year for everyone).

 But for long-term investors, a year of low returns would bring in a lot of opportunities if we are observant enough.
 And I am not just talking about index levels here.
 Even individual stocks offer various opportunities by oscillating between their 52-week highs and lows.

 As for 2019, there is no point in predicting what will happen.
 So let’s not rush and instead, wait for another 365 days to see how next year’s Nifty 50 annual returns turn out to be.
 I hope you found this Nifty Annual Returns 2019 analysis useful.